balazskvancz/gorouter/README.md

 The `NewMiddleware` creates a new Middleware for global registration, and if you dont provide any matcher(s) then, the default one would be used, which means, it would match for each and every context.

-Also, it is possible to register more than matchers to global Middleware.
+Also, it is possible to register more than one matchers to a global Middleware.
 In this case, every matcher should be matching.
 This one is for code reusability.

-The execution order is follows this pattern:
+The execution order follows this pattern:
-  - Execute all global – preRunner – middlewares that are matching for the Context.
+  - execute all global – preRunner – middlewares that are matching for the Context,
-  - Looking up the registered handler from the tree based upon the method and the URL.
+  - looking up the registered handler from the tree based upon the method and the URL,
-  - Executing the attached middlewares to the endpoint – if there is any.
+  - executing the attached middlewares to the endpoint – if there is any,
-  - Executing the handler.
+  - executing the handler,
-  - Executing all global – postRunner – middlewares that are matching for the Context.
+  - executing all global – postRunner – middlewares that are matching for the Context.

 ### Pre and PostRunner global middlewares